-James Merselis(54), Director.
-Mr. Merselis was elected to the Company's Board of Directors in March 2008, and currently serves on the Company's Audit, Compensation and Nominating and Corporate Governance Committees.
+James Merselis (54), Director.
+Mr. Merselis was elected to the Company's Board of Directors in March 2008.
 From 2002 to 2007, Mr. Merselis served as the President, Chief Executive Officer, and Director of Hemosense, Inc. (AMEX: HEM), a company that develops, manufactures, and sells handheld blood coagulation monitoring systems.
 From 1998 to 2002, Mr. Merselis served as President, Chief Executive Officer, and Director of Micronics, Inc., a Redmond, WA, based company that develops in vitro diagnostic products for disease diagnosis, prognosis, and treatment monitoring.
 From 1976 to 1998, Mr. Merselis held multiple positions at Boehringer Mannheim, including serving as Managing Director of the British affiliate of Boehringer Mannheim.
 Mr. Merselis holds an Advanced Management Program Certificate from the Harvard Business School, and a Bachelor of Science degree in Biology (Pre-Med) from Nebraska Wesleyan University.